Health Professions Programs Admissions

 Visit the program page for document requirements.

-- Radiography, AS: Pre-Interview Questionnaire
+- Radiography, AS: Letter of Recommendation and Pre-Interview Questionnaire

 - Paramedic Science, AS: Copy of State or National EMT Certification and state-issued driver’s license.